centreon/centreon-documentation/en/integrations/plugin-packs/procedures/network-versa-snmp.md

 ### Device Configuration

-Configure the proper SNMP settings on your Versa Networks device according to the Versa Networks official documentation:
+The SNMP agent must be configured and running on the Versa Networks device.
+Please refer to the manufacturer documentation to achieve this

 ### Network flows